kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

   addressed before proceeding to subsequent steps.
 These failures can be addressed without the disruption and "noise" from failures in subsequent steps.
-- A emulation version rollback can be performed without changing binary version.
+- An emulation version rollback can be performed without changing binary version.

 A dedicated `--min-compatibility-version` flag provides direct control of when deprecated features are removed from the API.
 If the `--min-compatibility-version`